 Name your prices and payment terms

 Before sealing the deal with a client, you should give them all the possible options you have available.
 Different price packages can provide a client with alternatives.
-For example, they could choose amongst basic, advanced, and premium packaging.
+For example, they could choose between basic, advanced, and premium packaging.
 Naturally, all three of them come at different prices and with added services as the plans get more expensive.

 If the project under discussion is multilayered, then you may need to be explicit about all the different phases and tasks to justify the total amount asked for the project.
 Payments in advance or installments would also be helpful for long-lasting projects.

 Set your conditions

 Since payments in advance and installments were mentioned above, it’s time to talk about payment terms and other conditions.
-Conditions as in payment ways, copywriting claims, and extra fees.
+Conditions such as payment ways, copywriting claims, and extra fees.
 By establishing them, you can be more certain about the validity of the agreement.
 Your client will also feel more secure that the job they will assign you will be completed properly.
 Of course, you should never leave anything to fate so the use of a follow-up email will be highlighted below.

 Last but not least, never forget to send a follow-up email after submitting the proposal.
 A well-structured proposal will make the right impression, but you should also be prepared to test the waters.
 Thus, a follow-up email is essential.
 It shows your interest in the project but also works as a reminder to the potential client.